zibz0017/QuartzVault/content/Jewish History/Jewish History in Poland.md

 ### Branches

 #### Radzin
-1. Rav Yaakov authored the ספר בית Yaakov and so also went by the name of his ספר.
+1. Rav יעקב authored the ספר בית יעקב and so also went by the name of his ספר.
 He led the chassidus until his death in 1878.[^37]
 2. After his death, his son, Rav Gershon Henach Leiner took over the chassidus.
 He wrote the ספר orchos chaim and was subsequently known by the name of the ספר.
 He led the chassidus until his death in 1890.[^37]
 #### Lublin
 1. Rav Eiger led the chassidus with Rav Tzadok Rabinowitz as his right-hand man.
 After the death of Rav Eiger in 1888, Rav Tzadok Rabinowitz took over and Rav Avraham Eiger, Rav Leibel Eiger’s son, became his right-hand man.
 (It doesn’t explicitly say that Rav Avraham was the right-hand man, but some sources say that Rav Tzadok took over and others say that they both took over, so it seemed to me that Rav Tzadok was the main rebbe while Rav Avraham was his assistant, especially considering the fact that Rav Tzadok worked with Rav Leibel and so was already a generation up.) [^35][^38]